legendecas/proposal-async-context-disposable/README.md

 > This example is adapted from the OpenTelemetry Python example.
 > https://opentelemetry.io/docs/languages/python/instrumentation/#creating-spans

-Each `tracer.startActiveSpan` invocation retrieves the parent span from its own `AsyncContext.Variable` instance and create span as a child, and set the child span as the current value of the `AsyncContext.Variable` instance:
+With proposal A, an implementation of `tracer.startActiveSpan` could look like below.
+It retrieves the parent span from its own `AsyncContext.Variable` instance and create span as a child, and set the child span as the current value of the `AsyncContext.Variable` instance:

 ```js
 class Tracer {